turn-a-round/javascript-helper/README.md

 # javascript-helper
-a compilation of many useful codes, frequently used in JavaScript, plus much more
+a compilation of many useful codes, frequently used in JavaScript, plus much more.

 # Check for IE:
 I know how It is a big pain in the a$$ to work with IE (our beloved "Internet Explorer").